mooneclipsed/myagent/docs/refactor-v2/07-migration-roadmap.md

 ## Phase 2: Platform Schemas

-- Add Pydantic models for `RuntimeProfile`, `AgentSpec`, `ExecutionConfig`, `standard_messages`, capability envelope, workspace refs, and platform events.
+- Add Pydantic models for `RuntimeProfile`, `AgentSpec`, `ExecutionConfig`, `StandardMessage`, capability envelope, workspace refs, and platform events.
 - Keep schemas framework-neutral.
 - Add unit tests for validation rules.

 Validation:

 - Unknown capability types fail validation.
-- Secrets are excluded from events and `standard_messages`.
+- Secrets are excluded from events and `StandardMessage`.
 - `session_id` is required for chat schemas.
+- Chat request uses `input` for the current user input and does not require full history.

 ## Phase 3: Runtime And Workspace Lifecycle